High availability concepts in Azure Database for PostgreSQL - Flexible Server

 Can I use logical replication with HA configured servers?

 You can configure logical replication with HA.
 However, after a failover, the logical slot details are not copied over to the standby.
 Hence, there is currently limited support for this configuration.
+If you must use logical replication, you will need to re-create it after every failover.

 Replication and failover related questions